Pinion Documentation

 --data-binary @./content.car

-Upload a CAR archive (via query param, useful when Content-Type cannot be set):
+Upload a CAR archive (via query param, useful when Content-Type cannot be set).
+No pinion-clitab here since it's the same pinion upload --car command shown above either way:

 -H "Authorization: Bearer YOUR_TOKEN" \